How to Get Class Name in Python

 <class '__main__.URL'>

-Using type() and __name__ approach to get class name in python
+Using the type() and __name__ Approach to Retrieve Class Name in Python

 url = "www.entechin.com"